Peperomia Ruby Cascade [pep-er-ROH-mee-uh] is a dark leaf trailing plant and part of the peperomia plant genus.

 If temperatures drop below 50° degrees Fahrenheit (10° C) in the winter, grow it indoors or bring it inside for the winter.

 Luckily, Peperomia ruby cascade is a small plant growing well in 3” – 5” inch pots, making it easy to place just about anywhere indoors.
-Just ensure it receives enough sunlight.
+Just ensure it receives enough indirect light.

 Ruby Cascade needs bright indirect sunlight, no matter if it’s grown indoors or outdoors.

 Ruby Cascade Peperomia: Watering and Feeding

 It needs very little water and overwatering increases the risk of root rot.

 However, they still require more water compared to other succulents.

 While Peperomia ruby cascade has succulent leaves, it isn’t a true succulent.
 It needs high humidity levels and additional watering.

 Avoid letting the soil remain completely dry for too long.
 Always soak your peperomia cascade ruby plant thoroughly and let the excess water escape through the drainage holes.

 Check the soil frequently, allowing it to dry out between each watering, but don’t let it stay dry for a prolonged period.

 Fertilize the plant using a diluted liquid fertilizer every other week during the spring and summer growing seasons.
 Don’t fertilize in the fall or winter.

 Soil and Transplanting

-Ruby cascade peperomia grows best in peat-based compost instead of using regular potting soil.
+Ruby peperomia grows best in peat-based compost instead of using regular potting soil.
 Always use a pot with drainage holes.